till-s/tic-nic/README.md

 ## License

-Tic-Nic is copyright of Till Straumann and released under the [European-Union Public License](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12) *with the exception of* the [ethernet driver](./software/driver/cdc_tic_nic.c) which is released under a [dual GPL/BSD license](./software/driver/LICENSE).
+Tic-Nic (hard-, firm- and software) is copyright of Till Straumann and released under the [European-Union Public License](https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12) *with the exception of* the [ethernet driver](./software/driver/cdc_tic_nic.c) which is released under a [dual GPL/BSD license](./software/driver/LICENSE).